We recognise the importance both of keeping your information secure and of letting you know what we intend to do with that information.

 If you have any queries about the information that we hold and which relates to you, or about the information contained in this notice please contact the Information and Data Manager at the above address, or by e-mail to GDPR@croudace.co.uk.

-Cookies are small text files which are often stored on your computer hard drive or 'memory' by websites you visit.
+Cookies are small text files which are often stored on your computer by websites you visit.
 Cookies allow the website to remember who you are when browsing the various pages.
 The Croudace website uses two types of cookie; 'non-persistent, necessary' cookies and 'persistent, performance cookies'.

 Most of todays browsers, by default, accept cookies but also allow them to be restricted or disabled by adjusting browser settings.
 Please note however that doing this will affect the use of the My Croudace functionality on this website.